Alumni

 Andreas Janke: The End of a Music-Manuscriptculture in Early Italy: Organisation of Knowledge in the Palimpsest San Lorenzo 2211

-Currently: Researcher, Universität Hamburg, SFB 950
+Previously: Researcher, Universität Hamburg, SFB 950

 The project focuses on the still unknown early fifteenth-century repertory of three composers closely associated with the florentine cathedral, namely Giovanni and Piero Mazzuoli and Ugolino of Orvieto.
 Their secular compositions are found in the palimpsest Florence, Biblioteca Medicea Laurenziana, San Lorenzo Archivo Capitolare 2211, which seems to be the last copy of a specific music-manuscript culture in late medieval Italy.
 The compositions will be analysed and contextualised for the first time.
 Furthermore, the palimpsest will be considered not only as the source for the music, but also as a document within the trecento manuscript culture, and will be compared with the so-called “international” music manuscripts.
 Working on the palimpsest includes recovering lost writing and focusing equally on palaeographical and philological features.
 All three composers are key elements in understanding the musical manuscript cultures in use at the beginning of the fifteenth century.